Deviant-Code/Kiosk/readme.md

 ## Compiling Kiosk Application
-To build and run the source code use "make all" and "make run" (inside src folder) If on windows, be sure to change the makefile to use the windows JavaFX sdk instead of Linux
+To build and run the source code use "make all" and "make run" (inside src folder) If on windows, be sure to change the makefile to use the windows dependency path instead of Linux (Discovery Kiosk REQUIRES Java 8 for compilation.
+Later versions remove JavaFX library support)

 ## Running the Admin Portal Web App
 To run the Node server use command "npm start" inside the 'adminportal' folder.
 This runs the app on  port 3000.